 _The Rehabilitation Act of 1973.

-_Veterans' Employment and Re-employment Rights Act of 1994
+_The Veterans' Employment and Re-employment Rights Act of 1994.

 _The Worker Adjustment and Retraining Notification Act of 1989, which requires employers to provide notice 60 days in advance of covered plant closings and covered mass layoffs.